everyplace/todoMVC-tag/README.md

 # todo-mvc
-An implementation of an entire todoMVC application in a single tag.
+An implementation of an entire asynchronous, local-storage-enabled, responsive, react-based todoMVC application in a single tag.

 ##Installation
 Just include the script in your project.